Enjoy 15% off your first purchase

 How to Grow

 Learn how to grow dill, including planting, caring, troubleshooting, and harvesting.
-This herb adds flavor to many dishes, and butterflies love the flowers!View Growing Dill Guide
+This herb adds flavor to many dishes, and butterflies love the flowers!View How to Grow and Plant Dill Guide

 Bonnie Plants are carefully packed for secure delivery to your home.
 All plants are shipped safely in packaging that's 100% recyclable.